 After all, I was able to take three pairs of acidosis pink leather Birkenstocks and tailor them to my style, simply by changing the colors.
 The colors that I stained these Birkenstocks are a million times more soothing and digestible compared to the original Pepto pink leather.
 The color stains that I selected, helps to showcase the rivets and make they stand out in a very unique way.

 Birkenstock, I am more than happy to offer you color suggestions for upcoming releases.
 Clearly, I have the talent for it.
 You know how to contact me.

-AUTHOR'S NOTE: If you happen to be a size 38, and want to try your hand at this craft, I have a pair of rivet Madrids that I just listed on eBay.
-Grab 'em before they are gone and make they any color that you want.
+AUTHOR'S NOTE: If you happen to be a size 38, I have a pair of rivet Madrids that I customized in a beautiful red.
+I just listed them on Poshmark.
+Grab 'em before they are gone and you can be a Diva too!
 Here is the link.